Vista Social

 Consider these tips to nail your YouTube video’s size.

-• Stick to the 16:9 aspect ratio for your YouTube videos since it is the most versatile and works well on various tablets, smartphones, and computers.
+• Stick to the 16:9 aspect ratio for your YouTube videos since it adapts well to different screens across many devices and gives your content a stable display every time.

 • Encode your original video using AAc audio at 128kbps or higher for top-quality video audio.

-• Track your YouTube video analytics to understand viewers’ behavior and preferences.
-Stay on top of key metrics such as audience retention, viewer engagement, and watch time to help you refine your YouTube video size choices and improve the viewing experience.
+• Track your YouTube video analytics to understand viewers’ behavior and preferences: Stay on top of key metrics like audience retention and viewer engagement since these signals help you refine your YouTube video size choices and improve the viewing experience.

 Need to create captions for your post quickly?
 Vista Social’s YouTube caption generator has you covered.